Grafton Services Australia has a strong partnership with the US-based Grafton Integrated Health Network

 Trauma Informed Programs

 This is an approach to service delivery that recognises and responds to the impact of trauma on individuals, families, and communities.
+It is based on principles that prioritise safety, trust, and empowerment while avoiding re-traumatisation

 Mindfulness